 - SMB security strategy and guest passwords

-These omissions are intentional: the goal is to illustrate how each gateway type is wired, not provide drop-in hybrid storage modules.
+These omissions are intentional: the goal is to illustrate how each gateway type is wired, not provide drop-in storage modules.
 See the Storage Gateway Gateway resource reference for all available configuration options.

 Let's deploy AWS Storage Gateway